C4ptainCrunch/thesis/source/index.rst

   </label>

 However, even when activating this toggle, some sections of Python code will still be shown as the sections containing them would have little meaning without them.
 Sections containing code are prefixed by :code:`In[]:` and the output of the code is showed immediately under it, prefixed by :code:`Out[]:`.
-An example is shown below if you chose to display the notebook cells.
+An example is shown below.